thumblemonks/riot/hacking.md

 When a context is added to the list of runnable contexts, its innards are also evaluated in order to prepare/generate the actual setups, teardowns, hookups, helpers, and assertions.
 These are managed by the containing context only.
 When all of the contexts have been evaluated &mdash; which happens at run-time as the classpath is getting loaded in &mdash; Riot will run through the list of contexts in the order in which they were defined.
 When an assertion is executed, its result is immediately reported.

 Something special about Riot and assertions is that Riot creates a unique Situation for each context.
 The job of the situation is to be an evaluation instance for that context; or a data "jail" for the life of the context.
 Things like `topic` or instance variables exist only while the situation lasts.
 Anything that happens within a helper, setup, assertion, etc. are all evaluated against the situation.
 This should mean that contexts don't inadvertently use/collide-with each others' data.
 The situation is then thrown away when the context is finished.
-Thusly, make sure not assign a situation instance to a long-lasting variable and do not assign variables in situations to things outside of it; the GC monster will eat you when next you sleep.
+Thusly, make sure to not assign a situation instance to a long-lasting variable and do not assign variables in situations to things outside of it; the GC monster will eat you when next you sleep.

 ### Writing Your Own Assertion Macros {#writing-assertion-macros}